 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Realty Income Corporation reported total carbon emissions of approximately 16,545,000 kg CO2e.
-This includes 495,000 kg CO2e from Scope 1 emissions, 1,050,000 kg CO2e from Scope 2 emissions, and a significant 15,000,000 kg CO2e from Scope 3 emissions.
-The previous year, 2023, saw total emissions of about 15,980,000 kg CO2e, with Scope 1 at 480,000 kg CO2e, Scope 2 at 1,000,000 kg CO2e, and Scope 3 at 14,500,000 kg CO2e.
-Realty Income has set ambitious climate commitments, aiming for net zero emissions by 2030 for both Scope 1 and Scope 2 emissions.
-Additionally, the company has committed £1 billion to achieve net-zero Scope 1 and 2 greenhouse gas emissions by 2040, focusing on increasing renewable energy usage and enhancing energy efficiency across its operations.
-The emissions data is not cascaded from any parent company, indicating that Realty Income Corporation independently reports its carbon footprint and climate initiatives.
-The company actively discloses its emissions across all relevant scopes, demonstrating transparency in its sustainability efforts.
+This includes Scope 1 emissions of about 495,000 kg CO2e, Scope 2 emissions of approximately 1,050,000 kg CO2e, and significant Scope 3 emissions totalling around 15,000,000 kg CO2e.
+The Scope 3 emissions are primarily driven by downstream leased assets, which account for about 5,214,278,000 kg CO2e.
+In 2023, the company recorded total emissions of about 15,980,000 kg CO2e, with Scope 1 emissions at approximately 480,000 kg CO2e and Scope 2 emissions around 1,000,000 kg CO2e.
+The Scope 3 emissions for that year were about 14,500,000 kg CO2e, again largely influenced by downstream leased assets.
+Realty Income has set ambitious climate commitments, aiming for net-zero emissions across both Scope 1 and Scope 2 by 2030.
+Additionally, the company has committed £1 billion to achieve net-zero emissions for these scopes by 2040, focusing on increasing renewable energy usage and enhancing energy efficiency in operations.
+The emissions data is not cascaded from any parent organization, and all figures are directly reported by Realty Income Corporation.
+The company actively discloses its emissions across all relevant scopes, demonstrating a commitment to transparency and accountability in its climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents